goksanisil23/lazy_minimal_robotics/SFM/Readme.md

 - Scale ambiguity is still there (if there's no known 3D landmark introduced somewhere in the chain)
 - Most clearly stated in the abstract of this paper: https://rpg.ifi.uzh.ch/docs/ICCV09_scaramuzza.pdf:
     - *In structure-from-motion with a single camera, the scene can be only recovered up to a scale.
 In order to compute the absolute scale, one needs to know the baseline of the camera motion or the dimension of at least one element in the scene.*
 - But the reconstruction is consistent within the chose world coordinates.
-However that construction would look exactly the same if everything in real 3D world had been upscaled by X.
+However that construction would look exactly the same if everything in real 3D world had been upscaled by K amount.

  - Many of the structure from motion datasets provide 3D landmarks, initial camera poses and matched image features already.